 This Apprenticeship provides training for the role of early year's educator, whilst gaining a qualification at the same time.

-You will attend a work placements for four and half day and College for the remaining half day of the week, where you will learn the under pinning knowledge and theory you need to support your practical training.
+You will attend work placement for four-and-a-half days and College for the remaining half day of the week, where you will learn the under pinning knowledge and theory you need to support your practical training.

 This Apprenticeship will support you in gaining a Level 3 Diploma qualification in Early Years alongside the Apprenticeship Framework.
 The qualification is undertaken over a two-year period, including full time employment in an Early Years setting with a weekly afternoon release to Boston College to attend theory-based workshops.
 You will also attend College to gain a Level 2 Functional Skills ICT qualification if you do not already hold the relevant requirement.